Note:

 For more detailed information on NAICS and SIC codes, refer to the U.S. Census NAICS table and the U.S. Department of Labor's SIC Division Structure.

-The search results appear on the map and the workflow pane displays options to refine the results.
+The search results appear on the map and Results pane.

-• To search within the results, provide text in the By keywords text box.
+- To search within the results by keyword, enter text in the search field.

-• Use the check boxes to narrow the results to one or more fields.
-For example, if you select Riverside and Redlands for the City field, only the results from those two cities are included.
+- To show only search results using specific attributes, expand the attribute's section and either use the check boxes or search within the attribute to narrow the results.
+For example, if you expand the City section and select Riverside and Redlands, only the results from those two cities are included.

 Note: